berteeny/CF-JS/README.md

 ### Other Dependencies

 Dependancies in the app also include the PokeAPI for fetching data about the pokemon and the IIFE where most of the functionality is stored in the Javascript file.

+## Installation

+To run locally, pull the code from this repository and run `index.html` locally in a browser.